crypto-org-chain/chain-docs/docs/chain-details/govprocess.md

 - A majority (greater than 50%) of the participating voting power must back the 'yes' vote during the required voting period
 - Less than 33.4% of participating voting power votes 'no-with-veto'

+&nbsp;

+Please note that it is a WIP.
+The govenance will further be explored down the line and some parts in this documentation are in development, so please use this document as a reference and seek feedback when using this information.

 For more details about governance transaction, queries, and relevant network parameters, please visit the [gov section](https://crypto.org/docs/chain-details/module_overview.html#gov).